China–North Macedonia relations: 1990s to 2000s

 North Macedonia was formerly part of the Socialist Federal Republic of Yugoslavia, but declared independence on November 20, 1991.
 On April 7, 1993, the United Nations General Assembly passed a resolution accepting North Macedonia as a member of the United Nations under the temporary name of "Former Yugoslav Republic of Macedonia"; the People's Republic of China co-sponsored and voted in favor of the resolution.

 On September 29, 1993, Chinese Foreign Minister Qian Qichen attended the United Nations General Assembly and met with Kiro Gligorov, then President of the Republic of Macedonia.
 Qian stated that the People's Republic of China recognized the Republic of Macedonia as an independent sovereign state and was willing to develop bilateral relations with it.
 Gligorov also expressed his willingness to continue political and economic exchanges with China.
-On October 21 of the same year, Li Zhaoxing, China's Ambassador to the United Nations, and Denko Maleski, Macedonia's Ambassador to the United Nations, signed a joint communiqué in New York, the United States, formally establishing relations between the two countries.
+On October 21 of the same year, Li Zhaoxing, China's Ambassador to the United Nations, and Denko Maleski, Republic of Macedonia's Ambassador to the United Nations, signed a joint communiqué in New York, United States, formally establishing relations between the two countries.
 In the communiqué, the country was referred to as the "Republic of Macedonia", which drew strong opposition from Greece.

-The Republic of China began sending personnel to Macedonia in 1997 to engage with opposition parties, including the VMRO-DPMNE and the Democratic Choice Party, which performed well in the late 1998 parliamentary elections.
+The Republic of China (Taiwan) began sending personnel to the Republic of Macedonia in 1997 to engage with opposition parties, including the VMRO-DPMNE and the Democratic Choice Party, which performed well in the late 1998 parliamentary elections.
 Following the elections, the roles of president and prime minister were held by individuals from different and rival political parties, although the president retained significant power.
-Reports indicated that the Republic of China promised Macedonia US$300 million in cash and the construction of an industrial park.
-On January 27, 1999, the Republic of China established diplomatic relations with Macedonia.
+Reports indicated that the Republic of China promised the Republic of Macedonia US$300 million in cash and the construction of an industrial park.
+On January 27, 1999, the Republic of China established diplomatic relations with the Republic of Macedonia.
 However, this decision was reportedly handled by the Prime Minister and the Minister of Foreign Affairs without President Gligorov's knowledge; he later refused to accept the credentials presented by the Republic of China's ambassador.
-Vasil Tupurkovski, a candidate in the 1999 Macedonian presidential election, stated that Macedonia did not intend to cause trouble for the People's Republic of China and hoped for understanding.
+Vasil Tupurkovski, a candidate in the 1999 Republic of Macedonia presidential election, stated that the Republic of Macedonia did not intend to cause trouble for the People's Republic of China and hoped for understanding.
 He also believed that establishing diplomatic relations with the Republic of China could bring new opportunities to the Balkan Peninsula.